 - For tourists there are a lot of things to do in New York, some of which may be:

 - Visiting famous New York attractions

 - Taking a ride on the Free Staten Island Ferry

 36. New York Public Library Facts

-- The New York Public Library (NYPL) is the 2nd largest public library in the USA, while 3rd largest in the world.
+- The New York Public Library (NYPL) is the 2nd largest public library in the USA, while the 3rd largest in the world.